mewije/ansible-doc/Conditionals and loops.md

     loop: “{{ packages }}”
 ```
 # Lab 1:
-There is a playbook named nginx.yaml under playbooks directory.
-It is starting nginx service on all hosts defined in  inventory file.
+There is a playbook named httpd.yaml under playbooks directory.
+It is starting httpd service on all hosts defined in  inventory file.
 ```
 ---
 -  name: 'Execute a script on all web server nodes'
    hosts: all
    become: yes
    tasks:
-     -  service: 'name=nginx state=started'
+     -  service: 'name=httpd state=started'
 ```
-Use the when condition to run this task only on target_node2 host.
+Use the when condition to run this task only on target_node2(192.168.1.51) host.
 Solution:
 ```
 ---